GeoffWilliams/bmc_patrol/README.md

 ## Description

-Install BMC agent using a tarball downloaded from a web server that contains a silent install script (`install.sh`)
+Download and install packages from tarballs with with Puppet

 ## Setup

 ### What easy_install affects
-* Install a list of prereq_package
+* Install a hash of prerequisite packages on the system if required
-* Create a `patrol` user and group
+* Create a user and group if required
 * Download, extract and run the installer

 ## Usage